-CROSS-MODULAR ASSESSMENT (including any assessment which rests outside an individual module)
+CROSS-MODULAR ASSESSMENT (including any assessment which rests outside an individual module) Offshore Engineering course specification: Version 1.0 June 2021

 New course proposals are reviewed by a Course Validation Panel, comprising at least the following membership: normally one subject matter expert external to the School or University, at least 3 academic staff not associated with the proposal.
 The Panel may include 1 member of professional staff.
 Panels are supported by an appropriately trained Secretary who provides authoritative guidance on policy and procedure to the Panel.
 Proposals are reviewed in line with the UK Quality Code for Higher Education.
 New courses are ultimately approved by the University's Education Committee, on behalf of Senate.